 1 Other clients of Maven Capital Partners UK LLP.

 2 This holding reflects the retained minority interest following the sale of e.fundamentals (Group) Limited to CommercelQ in July 2022.

-3 Retained minority interest following the sale of Quorum Cyber Security Limited in December 2021.
+3 This holding reflects the retained minority interest following the partial sale in September 2024.